Back to Resources

 Budget Allocation

 Share your monthly ad budget and campaign goals, and the agent recommends allocation across platforms, campaigns, and audience segments.
 It considers platform CPMs, your target audience distribution, and campaign objectives to maximize expected return.
-Recommendations are adjustable through conversation.
+Recommendations are adjustable through conversation: “What if I increase the budget to $8,000?” or “I want to prioritize TikTok over LinkedIn this month” — and the agent rebalances the allocation and explains the expected tradeoffs.

 Cross-Platform Planning